 With Chime, a bad credit score is no longer a deal-breaker.
 They offer an award-winning mobile bank account and debit card with no credit check.

 There are no hidden bank fees.
-And by that, we mean, no overdraft fees, monthly maintenance fees, foreign transaction fees, or minimum balance fees – ever.
+And by that, we mean, no overdraft fees, no monthly maintenance fees, no foreign transaction fees, and no minimum balance fees – ever.

-They offer over 38,000 fee-free MoneyPass® and Visa® Plus Alliance ATMs.
+They offer over 60,000 fee-free MoneyPass® and Visa® Plus Alliance ATMs.
 Plus, you can get your paycheck up to 2 days earlier with direct deposit.
-Chime is definitely one of the best options on this list.
+Chime is definitely the best option on this list.